MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/explorer/explorer-advanced-quickstart.md

 ---
-title: Explorer quickstart
+title: Explorer Advanced quickstart
-author: mckmoffatt
+author: nathankong-microsoft
-description: This quickstart guide shows how to query data created by PlayFab API calls. ms.author: mcelliot ms.date: 07/23/2019
+description: This quickstart guide shows how to query data created by PlayFab API calls. ms.author: nakong ms.date: 09/22/2020
 ms.topic: article
 ms.prod: playfab
 keywords: playfab, insights, explorer ms.localizationpriority: medium
 ---

-# Explorer quickstart
+# Explorer Advanced Quickstart

 > [!NOTE]
 > The Explorer Feature is in public preview.
 We anticipate ongoing changes to it as we continue gathering feedback and optimizing for customer use.